FREE Vaccine available: July 15th

 Start Date: June 17, 2024

-Location: South Fork – Ruidoso Area, Salt – 7 mile west of Mescalero, NM
+Location: South Fork – Ruidoso Area, Salt – 7 miles west of Mescalero, NM

 Fuels: mixed conifer, grass, pine/juniper

-Resources: The South Fork and Salt fires are currently staffed with 19 crews, 8 helicopters, 71 engines, 14 bulldozers, and 23 water tenders.
+Resources: The South Fork and Salt fires are currently staffed with 3 crews, 1 helicopter, 6 engines,

-Closures: A South Fork Fire Emergency Closure Order was issued on June 20, 2024, for national forest lands within the Smokey Bear Ranger District.
-The identified areas, and roads and trails therein, are closed to public access to allow firefighting personnel to work and through the fire area safely.
+Closures and Restrictions: A South Fork Fire Emergency Closure Order was issued on June 20, 2024, for national forest lands within the Smokey Bear Ranger District.
 More information is available at www.fs.usda.gov/alerts/lincoln/alerts-notices/?aid=88199.

 More information: